- Get link

 π§ TL;DR

-Sitting too long doesn’t just stiffen your joints—it dulls your brain.
+- Sitting too long doesn’t just stiffen your joints — it dulls your brain.

-Movement isn’t exercise.
+- Movement isn’t just exercise.
 Movement is medicine.

 ✅ Self-Check: Is Your Movement Medicine?